6 Drawing Maps

 geom_histogram()

 This is a case where finding a way to make the data discrete or changing its scale would be nice.
 Thankfully, we already have a column in the data that has a discrete version of population density.
 We can use that instead.
-Notice, however, that the default color scale isn’t great.
+To update the color palette for an ordered discrete value, we’ll use scale_fill_brewer().

 ggplot(county_map_data) +